mikeizbicki/cmc-csci046/hw1/git.md

 hello world!
 ```

-The string `--message=hello` is called a command line argument.
+The string `--message=hello` is called a *command line argument*.
-The `argparse` library is a standard library that comes with python and is used for parsing these command line arguments.
+The argparse library is a standard library that comes with python and is used for parsing these command line arguments.
 In our `message.py` file, we defined an argument called `--message` and said that it can have two values:
 either `hello` or `goodbye`.
 For example, we could run the command